3b1b/site_demo/contents/2017/putnam/putnam.md

 </div>

-Do you guys know about the Putnam?
+## The problem

-It's a math competition for undergraduate students.
+There's a famous math competition for undergraduate students known as the Putnam.
-It's 6 hours long and consists of 12 questions, broken up into two different 3-hour sessions.
+It's 6 hours long and consists of 12 questions, broken up into two different 3-hour sessions over two days.
-With each question being scored on a 1-10 scale, the highest possible score is 120.
+Each question being scored on a 1-10 scale, so the highest possible score is 120.
 And yet, despite the fact that the only students taking it each year are those who are clearly already pretty into math, given that they opt into such a test, the median score tends to be around 1 or 2.

 It's a hard test.